Jacobs Well

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The median taxpayer income in Jacobs Well is $59,280, with an average of $68,934, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+The suburb of Jacobs Well has a median taxpayer income of $59,280 and an average income of $68,934 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
 This is slightly above the national average, contrasting with Rest of Qld's median income of $53,146 and average income of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimates for September 2025 would be approximately $65,155 (median) and $75,765 (average).
-Census data shows that incomes in Jacobs Well cluster around the 71st percentile nationally.
-In terms of income distribution, 37.9% of individuals earn between $1,500 and $2,999, reflecting regional patterns where 31.7% occupy this range.
-High housing costs consume 16.2% of income, but strong earnings place disposable income at the 73rd percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $65,155 (median) and $75,765 (average) as of September 2025.
+Census data shows that household, family and personal incomes in Jacobs Well cluster around the 71st percentile nationally.
+In terms of income distribution, the $1,500 - 2,999 earnings band captures 37.9% of the community (1,405 individuals), reflecting patterns seen in the region where 31.7% similarly occupy this range.
+High housing costs consume 16.2% of income, however strong earnings still place disposable income at the 73rd percentile and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income